Aerial tramway: Moving people

 In the beginning of the 20th century, the rise of the middle class and the leisure industry allowed for investment in sight-seeing transport.
 Prior to 1893, a combined goods and passenger carrying cableway was installed at Gibraltar.
 Initially, its passengers were military personnel.
 An 1893 industry publication said of a two-mile system in Hong Kong that it "is the only wire tramway which has been erected exclusively for the carriage of individuals" (albeit workmen).
-After the pioneer cable car suitable for public transport on Mount Ulia in 1907 (San Sebastián, Spain) by Leonardo Torres Quevedo and the Wetterhorn Elevator (Grindelwald, Switzerland) in 1908, others to the top of high peaks in the Alps of Austria, Germany and Switzerland resulted.
+Shortly after, in 1894, a passenger tramway operated across the Tennessee River at Knoxville, Tennessee.
+Following the pioneering aerial ropeway for safe public transport built on Mount Ulia in 1907 (San Sebastián, Spain)—based on an 1887 design by Leonardo Torres Quevedo—and the Wetterhorn Elevator (Grindelwald, Switzerland) in 1908, others to the top of high peaks in the Alps of Austria, Germany and Switzerland resulted.
 They were much less expensive to build than the earlier rack railway.

 One of the first aerial trams was at Chamonix, while others in Switzerland, and Garmisch soon followed.
 From this, it was a natural transposition to build ski lifts and chairlifts.
-The first passenger tramway in North America was at Cannon Mountain in Franconia, New Hampshire in 1938.

 Many aerial tramways were built by Von Roll Ltd. of Switzerland, later acquired by Austrian lift manufacturer Doppelmayr.
 Other German, Swiss, and Austrian firms played an important role in the cable car business: Bleichert, Heckel, Pohlig, PHB (Pohlig-Heckel-Bleichert), Garaventa and Waagner-Biró.
 Now there are three groups dominating the world market: Doppelmayr Garaventa Group, Leitner Group, and Poma, the last two being owned by one person.

 Some aerial tramways have their own propulsion, such as the Lasso Mule or the Josef Mountain Aerial Tramway near Merano, Italy.